jimmejardine/qiqqa-open-source/docs-src/Notes/Qiqqa Internals/qiqqa-video-text-pages.md

 Qiqqa: XULRunner --> CEFSharp

-As we will migrate from using old XULRunner as embedded webbrowser, we're going to use CEFSharp (which is based on Chrome).
+As we will migrate from using old XULRunner as embedded web browser, we're going to use CEFSharp (which is based on Chrome).
 That one has the same trouble: you cannot log into your Google account from that one either, so no "Import as BibTeX" in Scholar unless the login cookies happen to work cross-browser: sometimes they do, often they don't.
 Hence the value of the new method: it always works.